Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

        there are no second-stage variables,
        or the master problem of the current iteration is not solved successfully.
    * - #CViol
-     - Number of performance constraints found to be violated during the separation step of the current iteration.
+     - Number of second-stage inequality constraints found to be violated during the separation step of the current iteration.
-       Unless a custom prioritization of the model's performance constraints is specified (through the ``separation_priority_order`` argument),
-       expect this number to trend downward as the iteration number increases.
+       Unless a custom prioritization of the model's second-stage inequality constraints is specified (through the ``separation_priority_order`` argument), expect this number to trend downward as the iteration number increases.
        A "+" is appended if not all of the separation problems were solved successfully, either due to custom prioritization, a time out,